Prof. Dake, Delali Kwasi

 Biography

-Prof. Delali Kwasi Dake is an Associate Professor of Computing and Information Technology and Head of the Department of ICT Education at the University of Education, Winneba (UEW), Ghana.
-Formerly a Computer Science Lecturer at Lancaster University, he became an Associate Professor in January 2024 at age 36, making him one of Ghana’s youngest academics to attain this rank.
-He holds a PhD in Computer Engineering from KNUST and is the Founder and CEO of Jobweb Africa, a leading job-portal platform operating across eight African countries.
+Prof. Delali Kwasi Dake is an Associate Professor of Computing and Information Technology and Head of the Department of ICT Education at the University of Education, Winneba.
+He is a Microsoft Certified Educator, Microsoft Certified: AI Transformation Leader, AI Policy Fellow at Lawyers Hub, One Million Leaders Africa Fellow and an Institutional Lead for the Google.org–FATE Foundation–AIMS Africa AI Upskilling Programme.
+He previously lectured at Lancaster University Ghana.
+In 2024, at age 36, he became one of Ghana’s youngest Associate Professors in Computing and IT.
+He holds a PhD in Computer Engineering from Kwame Nkrumah University of Science and Technology and is Founder of Jobweb Africa, a leading African job portal across the continent.

-As Head of Department, Prof. Dake has advanced digital innovation through partnerships with Google, AyaHQ, eTranzact, ICP Ghana, LearnWay, and SUI, leading technology summits and student-industry collaborations.
-He represented UEW at the Africa Premier AI Conference 2025 in Mombasa, Kenya, and presented in Dubai, UAE, at ICCDTA 2025 on AI-driven employability models for Sub-Saharan Africa.
+As Head of Department, Prof. Dake has advanced digital innovation through partnerships with Google, AyaHQ, eTranzact, Huawei, Trainora, ICP Ghana, Binance, LearnWay, and SUI, leading student-industry collaborations with signed institutional MoUs across four.
+He represented UEW at the Africa Premier AI Conference 2025 in Kenya, and presented in-person in Dubai at ICCDTA 2025 on AI-driven employability models for Sub-Saharan Africa.

-He serves as an External Examiner / Assessor for KNUST, UPSA, BlueCrest University, Heritage Christian University, and the Ghana Tertiary Education Commission (GTEC).
-A seasoned reviewer, he contributes to Scientific Reports, Education and Information Technologies, Cluster Computing, PeerJ Computer Science, and other 16 Scopus-indexed journals.
-He is an active member of the Association for Computing Machinery (ACM), contributing to scholarly initiatives within the global computing community.
+He serves as an Examiner/Assessor/Writer for IUM (Namibia), KNUST, UPSA, BlueCrest University, Heritage Christian University, NaCCA, and GTEC.
+A seasoned reviewer, he contributes to Heliyon, Scientific Reports, Education Sciences, Cluster Computing, PeerJ Computer Science, and 23 other Scopus-indexed journals.
+He is an active member of ACM and SIGCSE, contributing to scholarly initiatives within the global community.

 Beyond academia, Prof. Dake serves on the Academic Advisory Council of Mogaland Academy, representing Africa and Ghana; the Board Chair of Innville Foundation, promoting innovation and youth entrepreneurship; and the Board of Turbines IT Company, advancing ICT and digital skills development.